The Kiah House

 Kiah House Museum once stood as a bold lesson in fortitude and a beacon for all of Savannah.
 Constructed circa 1913, the building is a two-story Queen Anne residential structure in the Cuyler-Brownville National Historic District.
 In 1959, the Kiahs made significant alterations to accommodate the museum installation.
 It operated until 2001 when Virginia Kiah died.

 Despite losing some of its original interior and exterior features during the 1959 alterations, the building maintains a high integrity of location, design, setting, materials, craft, feeling, and association with the Kiah Museum.
-The mid-20th century alterations are significant and character-defining.
+The mid-20th century alterations are significant and character-defining, and our preservation work will proudly honor this period in the building’s history.